The Government Procurement Review: Australia

 Official guidance on Commonwealth procurement is primarily contained in the Commonwealth Procurement Rules (CPRs) and the Public Governance, Performance and Accountability Rule 2014, which are issued under the PGPA Act.
 Further, the Government Procurement (Judicial Review) Act 2018 (Cth) (the Government Procurement Act) provides suppliers with significant rights to challenge a government procurement process for contravention of the CPRs.

 The Department of Finance is primarily responsible for setting Commonwealth government procurement rules.
 It issues policies and directions for procurement, such as resource management guides dealing with liability, indemnity, payment terms and other positions to be applied in procurement and contracts.

 At the Commonwealth level, substantial further official guidance is given for conducting defence procurement.
 Defence procurement is largely subject to the same legislation and official guidelines as other Commonwealth procurement.
-Additionally, the Department of Defence issues a Defence Procurement Policy Manual (DPPM) and other guidelines and policies applying to defence procurement.
-The DPPM was updated on 1 July 2019 to clarify mandatory requirements for Defence officials undertaking procurement.
+Additionally, the Department of Defence issues a Defence Procurement Policy Manual (DPPM), and other guidelines and policies applicable to defence procurement.

 The Department of Defence also issues its own contract terms for a range of supply categories.

 State, territory and local government – key legislation and official guidance